theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain_hashing_cheatsheet.md

 1. **Speed**: It must be easy to compute to a certain extent because we don't want the algorithm to be easily brute-forced due to its speed.
 2. **Deterministic**: The same input should always produce the same output.
 3. **One-way**: It must be infeasible to recreate the original data from the hash.
+In particular it is hard because during hashing we may lose data.
 4. **Secure**: If you alter the data to be hashed, you get a totally different hash, but if you re-alter back, you get the original hash.
 5. **Collision**: It is impossible for two different data sets to have the same hash value, so hashing is Concurrency-safe \*.
+6. **Size**: It doesn't matter how large is the data to be hashed.
+Since the Hashing practice has generally a lot of capacity.

 >\* **Collision Issue**: The primary concern is not just the probability of any two hashes colliding, but rather the likelihood that, within a dataset, there will be at least two identical data points with the same hash.
 This probability increases significantly with the size of the dataset, similar to the birthday paradox.
 #### Salting